-NASA and NSBRI utilize just-in-time practices for approval of the use of human subjects or animals.
-For proposals employing human subjects and/or animals, assurance of compliance with human subjects or animal care and use provisions is required within 90 days after notice of award.
-If the Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) certification is already approved at proposal submission, attach a copy of the certification as part of the proposal upload and select "approved" on the proposal cover page.
-Otherwise, select "pending."
+NASA utilizes a just-in-time practice for approval of the use of human subjects or animals.
+If the IRB/IACUC certification is already approved at proposal submission, attach a copy of the certification as part of the proposal.

-After award, a statement must be provided from the Applicant institution which identifies the selected proposal by name and which certifies that the proposed work will meet all Federal and local requirements for human subjects or animal care and use.
-This includes relevant documentation of IRB approval or approval by the IACUC.
-NASA and NSBRI will require current IRB and IACUC certification prior to each year's award.
+After award, a statement must be provided from the Applicant institution which identifies the selected proposal by name and which certifies that the proposed work will meet all Federal and local requirements for human subjects and/or animal care and use.
+This includes relevant documentation of Institutional Review Board (IRB) approval and/or approval by the Institutional Animal Care and Use Committee (IACUC).
+NASA will require current IRB and IACUC certification prior to each year's award.

-For delivery of any certifications received after the proposal due date, please contact Kevin Willison (kwillison@nasaprs.com; Telephone: 202-479-9030 x242) at NASA Research and Education Support Services (NRESS).
+For delivery of any certifications received after the proposal due date, please contact Kevin Willison, Senior Scientist, NASA Research and Education Support Services, at kwillison@nasaprs.com.